google-research/uda/README.md

     these two hyperparameters, search the "Confidence-based masking" and "Softmax temperature control" in the paper.
 *   Effective augmentation for supervised learning usually works well for UDA.
-*   Enumerating the TSA schedules (including not using TSA) is helpful.
 *   For some tasks, we observed that increasing the batch size for the unsupervised objective leads to better performance.
 For other tasks, small batch sizes also work well.
 For example, when we run UDA with GPU on